emilygv/emilyvernon.com/_casestudies/bringly.md

 {% include case_h3_block.html
 title="Design System Audit"
-content="As there was no design system, **I audited the updated website while referencing the existing B2B portal.
-The website created an ownable approach to sustainability** through a delivery lens, from the use of colours to graphics. **The variety of component executions could be streamlined and updated** with the necessary states and error messages." %}
+content="As there was no design system, **I audited the updated website and existing B2B portal.
+The website created an ownable approach to sustainability,** from the use of colours to graphics. **The variety of component executions could be streamlined and updated** with the necessary states and error messages." %}

 ![](/assets/images/casestudies/bringly/bringly_design_audit.png)

 {% include case_h3_block.html
 title="Competitor Analysis"
 content="**I looked at both B2B and B2C platforms, as B2B users are still your B2C users.
-This was important for creating new deliveries, as consumers are familiar with postal or e-commerce flows.** Best-in-class examples of the former, as well as B2B package or food deliveries were referenced for how information was inputted and verified, as well as for map usage." %}
+This was important for creating new deliveries, as users are familiar with postal or e-commerce flows.** Best-in-class examples of the former, as well as B2B package or food deliveries were referenced for how information was inputted, as well as for map usage." %}

 ![](/assets/images/casestudies/bringly/bringly_competitor_analysis.jpg)